koenrane/KR-new-site/content/import/steering-llama-2-with-contrastive-activation-additions.md

 For the 7B model, the sycophantic few-shot prompting does _basically nothing_!
 However, the activation additions perform strongly in both settings.
 Furthermore, if the few-shot prompting helps make the answer more or less sycophantic, then the sycophancy vector also helps (in a basically additive fashion, as evidenced by the lines mostly being translations of each other).

 That's great news, because it suggests that we can use both techniques to gain additional alignment benefits!
-Making the model more truthful, less hallucinatory, less power-seeking (in its answers), and so-on.
+Making the model more truthful, less hallucinatory, less power-seeking (in its answers), and so on.

 ## Supervised finetuning